 This post may include affiliate links.

-How Do You Practice Self Care & What Self Care Activities Can You Do When You Feel Stuck?
+How Do You Practice Self Care & What Self Care Ideas Are Great For When You Feel Stuck?

 I’m writing this post today because this is something I wish I’d found during those tough mental health days.